chenlwilson/chatterbox-client/README.md

-# chatterbox-client
+# chatterbox-client: client-side for a chat app using jQuery

 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.